ribafish/slack-thread-summarizer/README.md

 - `groups:history`
 - `im:history`
 - `mpim:history`
-- `reactions:read`

-**Configure Event Subscriptions:**
+**Configure Message Shortcut:**
-1. Navigate to "Event Subscriptions" in your Slack app settings
+1. Navigate to "Interactivity & Shortcuts" in your Slack app settings
-2. Enable Events
+2. Enable Interactivity
 3. Set Request URL to your Lambda Function URL (you'll get this after deploying the Lambda)
-4. Under "Subscribe to bot events", add:
+4. Click "Create New Shortcut"
+5. Choose "On messages"
+6. Configure the shortcut:
+   - Name: `Summarize Thread`
+   - Short Description: `Generate a summary of this thread`
-   - `reaction_added`
+   - Callback ID: `summarize_thread`
+7. Click "Create"
-5. Save Changes
+8. Save Changes

 **Install App:**
 - Click "Install to Workspace"